Nalipp/Stat-su/README.md

   /-- current

-  transistion between archived and unarchived
+  move Icons svg into seperate file organize files into folders

   /-- current

-  organize files into folders
-  move Icons svg into seperate file

   hamburger drop down to user page
   - xuser summary screen with unarchive option for each deleted timeSlip (white background)